kashuz/optom-rest/OPTOM.md

 It is required to allow users to enter in UI passwords not less than 6 digits, or errors including word "email" in core PrestaShop logic will be generated.

+# Localization and internationalization

+Use header Kash-Lang-Iso-Code with possible values "en", "uz", "ru" to change language of text results in cart, products list, and product details.

 # Payment

 Please, note that on failure COAM returns error message in Korean language which is formatted in API result in the following way, for example: